 2000 AD - issue 114

 Issue 114 of 2000 AD was published way back on the 26 May, 1979, so why the blazes am I reading it?
 The thing is, I’m not just reading this old back issue of 2000 AD, I’m reading a whole bunch of them.
+I have a 2000 AD page where I link to all the issues I have talked about on this site.
 It’s a nostalgia trip, mostly, but there is an awful lot to love about these old comic books, still.
 There is also a lot that is not so good about them, such as a white, male, heterosexual world view that is taken to such a ridiculous extreme that entire issues of the comic book can slip by without a single female character or person of color being presented within its pages.
 Of course, this is a problem that many modern comic books also have, but even while enjoying my nostalgia trip I shouldn’t fail to mention 2000 AD’s failings.
 With that out of the way, let’s get straight to the good stuff, because the good stuff is really very good.

 The cover of this issue is an absolute thing of beauty, by one of the best artists ever to work on 2000 AD, Mike McMahon, at the height of his powers.
 McMahon’s art has undergone almost constant change, and this is one of his earlier periods.
 He has created art in different styles, but I think this is one of his absolute best moments.
 The cover also presents an image from the story I am most anxious to read, Ro-Busters, which is a nice bonus.